 Cumulative Distribution Functions tell us the probability that a random variable is less than a certain value.

-As the name suggests.
-This graph displays the cumulative probability.
-Thus, when referring to discrete variables, such as a 6 sided die.
-We would have a stair case looking graph.
-Each upward step would have ⅙ of the value + the previous probablity.
+As the name suggests, this graph displays the cumulative probability.
+Thus, when referring to discrete variables, such as a six-sided die, we would have a graph resembling a staircase.
+Each upward step would have ⅙ of the value + the previous probability.

-By the end the 6th step would be at 100%.
-This states that each discrete variable has a ⅙ chance of rolling face up and at the end there is a total of 100% (which it should always end with either 1-%100).
+By the end, the sixth step would be at 100%.
+This states that each discrete variable has a ⅙ chance of rolling face up and at the end, there is a total of 100% (which it should always end with either 1-100%).

 ROC Curve Analysis